devinchristianson/daj/docs/markdown/DAJ_Deliverable_4_UseCaseModel.md

 - Use Case ID: 4
 - Relevant User Story IDs: 28, 30
 - Actors: User
-- Related Use Cases: None
+- Related Use Cases: Play Keyboard
 - Preconditions: User Plays Piano, notes played form valid chord
 - Success Post-conditions: System displays chord progression as it is played
 - Exceptions handled: If the notes aren't a chord, nothing is displayed